Navalny (2022): A Movie Review

 I think this comment also shows a misunderstanding of the nature of evil regimes most of us have.
 A false sense of safety which can be exploited to cause sudden, unexpected harm on a societal level.

 It is easy to see regimes like Putin’s as playing by the rules, when they never really are.
 They are faking playing by the rules, while their command and the culture around it is waiting for the opportunity to make bold and unexpected strikes.
-A political “rope a dope,” in Muhammad Ali's terms.
+A political “rope a dope” of sorts.

 Something about the heart of evil is illustrated here, beyond the obvious fact that “Putin likes to make bold moves.”
 When an evil individual takes power, they appear to play by established rules… until they are suddenly not.
 Usually something they have calculated to get away with in a faulty manner.
 Sometimes simply to get the result they want, damn the consequences.
-A childlike mentality that is insanely dangerous in positions of power — but, does get there.
+A childlike mentality that is insanely dangerous in positions of power, but does get there.
+In positions of extreme power, in the case of Russia, over almost 150 million humans.

 The stunning centrepiece of the documentary is showing the process through which Navalny and his team were able to investigate and establish several government figures likely to be members of the assassination team, and reach them by phone.

-After contacting two of them without hiding his identity, asking mockingly what went wrong when they tried to kill him, Navalny tries a third time in “prank call” style.
+After Navalny contacted two of that team without trying to hide his identity, asking mockingly what went wrong when they tried to kill him, he tries a third time in prank call style.

-They call a chemist who is at home suffering from Covid-19, a little foggy in the head, and all-to-eager to please his higher ups (something authoritarian powers tend to suffer from).
-Amazingly, he was able to fool him into a confession on tape, posing as a senior government official demanding a brief report about why the assassination attempt failed.
-He gave that report to Navalny, who played the part superbly, in impressive detail.
+Incredibly, Navalny was able to fool the chemist into a confession on tape, posing as a senior government official demanding a brief report about why the assassination attempt failed.
+He gives that report willingly to Navalny, the subject of the assassination attempt he describes, who played the part superbly while holding back laughter and masking his delight.

-It is a staggering, broad daylight reveal of what lies beneath Russian state-sponsored lies, and shows what a few determined and smart people can do.
+It is a staggering, broad daylight reveal of what lies beneath Russian state-sponsored lies, and illustrates what a few determined, brave, and smart people can do.
+It also shows the inherent incompetence of Putin's regime, however it might present itself to its subjects and the world at large.

 The movie ends on a similarly inspiring note, addressed by Navalny in Russian (his interviews are otherwise in English), to the Russian people.

-Above all, the film leaves a strong impression of how it is possible to keep a light heart, keep laughing, keep love in your eyes, and fight on against evil — even when facing extreme danger and persecution.
+Above all, zooming out from political specifics, this is a movie that leaves a vivid impression of how it is possible to keep a light heart, keep laughing, keep love in your eyes while showing no weakness, and fight on against evil — even when facing extreme danger and persecution.

 Previously… ‘If I Can Dream’